opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## General requirements for alerting visualizations

 Alerting visualizations are displayed as time-series charts that give you a snapshot of the alert, alert status, last updated time, and reason for the alert.
-You can show up to 10 metrics on your chart, and each series can be shown as a line in the chart.
+You can display up to 10 metrics on your chart, and each series can be shown as a line on the chart.

 Keep in mind the following requirements when setting up or creating alerting visualizations: